/ Girolibero / to know pack

 In a word: functional.

-Holafly, great to be used in multiple countries
+Holafly, great for use in multiple countries

 In a word: versatile.